mhm13dev/kw-blog-api/README.md

 cp .env.migrations.example .env.migrations
 ```

-For running the database migration, you need to have a MongoDB instance running.
+For running the migrations and seed scripts, you need to have a MongoDB instance running.
 You can use the following command to run a MongoDB instance using Docker Compose.

 ```bash
 # Before starting the migration: